marekt77/BirdWatcher/README.md

 About 90% of the project is written in C# and runs on .Net Core 2.2, the Object Detection part that runs on the Raspberry Pi is written in Python.

 Why C#?
-Well I was able to use one language for 90% of the project from the backend API to the end user apps that are written in Xamarin and target iOS, Android, and Windows 10 (UWP).
+Well I was able to use one language for 90% of the project from the backend API to the end user apps that are written in Xamarin and target iOS, and Android.
+A Windows UWP version is coming soon.

 This project is built to run on three Raspberry Pi 3b+ computers.
 They are organized as follows: